+6.2.1 Cryptographic Module Standards and Controls

-6.2.1 Cryptographic The minimum requirements for HSMs are (higher levels may be used): Module Standards and Controls FIPS 140 Level 3 or higher hardware HSMs for CA systems.
-FIPS 140 Level 2 or higher hardware HSMs for CSA and CMS systems.
-FIPS 140 Level 2 or higher hardware HSMs for RA systems The relevant standard for Cryptographic Modules (KSMs) is FIPS PUB 140, Security Requirements for Cryptographic Modules.
-The minimum requirements for KSMs are (higher levels may be used): FIPS 140 Level 2 or higher hardware KSMs for LRAs.
-FIPS 140 Level 2 or higher hardware KSMs for Certificates with an Assurance Level of Basic Hardware, Medium Hardware, Medium Device Hardware or PIV-I Hardware Certificates.
-FIPS 140 Level 1 or higher KSMs for Certificates with an Assurance Level of Basic Software, or Medium Device Certificates.
+The minimum requirements for HSMs are (higher levels may be used):

+- FIPS 140 Level 3 or higher hardware HSMs for CA systems. - FIPS 140 Level 2 or higher hardware HSMs for CSA and CMS systems. - FIPS 140 Level 2 or higher hardware HSMs for RA systems

+The relevant standard for Cryptographic Modules (KSMs) is FIPS PUB 140, Security Requirements for Cryptographic Modules.

+The minimum requirements for KSMs are (higher levels may be used):

+- FIPS 140 Level 2 or higher hardware KSMs for LRAs. - FIPS 140 Level 2 or higher hardware KSMs for Certificates with an Assurance Level of Basic Hardware, Medium Hardware, Medium Device Hardware or PIV-I Hardware Certificates. - For Custodian Key Stores for Rudimentary Assurance Certificates, FIPS 140 Level 1 (Hardware or Software) is required and for Custodian Key Stores for all other Assurance levels, FIPS 140 Level 2 or higher hardware KSMs are required. - FIPS 140 Level 1 or higher KSMs (Hardware or Software) for Certificates with an Assurance Level of Basic Software, or Medium Device Certificates.

 For PIV-I Assurance Levels, additional requirements for PIV-I cards detailed in Section 11 also apply.

 6.2.1.1 Custodial Subscriber Key Stores Custodial Subscriber Key Stores hold keys for a number of Subscriber certificates in one location.
+The Custodial Subscriber Key Store shall be implemented in such a way as to prevent any Custodial entity from accessing the Subscriber Private Keys and to prevent any other Subscriber from accessing the Private Keys of another Subscriber.

-This CP does not permit the use of Custodial Subscriber Key Stores.
-6.2.2 Private Key (n out of m) A single person shall not be permitted to activate or access the Private Key of a CA, CSA or PIV-I Content Signing Certificate.
-Multi-person Control - Access to Private Keys of CA, CSA, and PIV-I Content Signing Certificates backed up for disaster recovery shall be under the same multi-person control as the original CA, CSA, and PIV-I Content Signing Key and as described in Section 5.2.2 of this CP.
-6.2.3 Private Key Escrow Under no circumstances shall the Private Key of a CA Certificate be escrowed.
+6.2.2 Private Key (n out of m) Multi-person Control

+A single person shall not be permitted to activate or access the Private Key of a CA, CSA or PIV-I Content Signing Certificate.

+Access to Private Keys of CA, CSA, and PIV-I Content Signing Certificates backed up for disaster recovery shall be under the same multi-person control as the original CA, CSA, and PIV-I Content Signing Key and as described in Section 5.2.2 of this CP.

+6.2.3 Private Key Escrow

+Under no circumstances shall the Private Key of a CA Certificate be escrowed.
 Private Keys used to support non-repudiation services shall not be escrowed.
 Subscriber Private Keys used to support services associated with digitalSignature and nonRepudiation bits shall not be escrowed.

 Private Keys of Encryption Certificates may be escrowed in accordance with Section 4.12.1.

 6.2.4 Private Key Backup